 However, according to local action group, Havering Friends of the Earth, ‘the ‘eco park’ is [not] an acceptable replacement for the existing land’.

-Group co-ordinator Ian Pirie has emphasised the ‘serious environmental impact’ of building on green belt land and argued data centres ‘are more appropriately placed in an industrial environment.’
+Group co-ordinator Ian Pirie has emphasised the ‘serious environmental impact’ of building on green belt land and said data centres ‘are more appropriately placed in an industrial environment’, whilst arguing that ‘the promises of a boost to the local economy, and jobs, are simply nonsense.’